 Even if your business is already in full swing, I might be able to help you resolve a problem or two – contact me to see how I can add to your success.

-For a grand total of $500, you can have a 95-year government-granted monopoly on your work and how it’s distributed.
 I also draft licenses to allow you to buy and sell copyrights, as well as consulting with you on the viability of litigation around the copyrights you own.

 You deserve the opportunity to profit and prosper from the work you create.
 If you’re interested in getting help to protect that opportunity, contact me.
 Even if you think you can’t afford it, legal assistance is available – through Colorado Attorneys for the Arts, I provide pro bono assistance to certain limited-income artists and creative entities.

 Building a brand takes a lot of time and energy.

 At its core, your brand is how you communicate with the world what products and services you offer and the quality of your work.
 It is important to protect your brand and your reputation.

 Registering a Trademark with the USPTO has a number of steps, but the rewards include recognition of your brand.
 With that registration, you have the ability to prevent others from interfering or damaging your reputation on a national level.

 The choice of what and how many Trademarks to register can be an important discussion, along with when registration makes sense.
 Having a plan in place regarding these trademarks is a good next step.